 The ‘Meet and Greet’ allows you to drop your child off on the yellow zig-zags by the school drive where an appropriate adult will escort them into the school gated area.
 This is only on offer between 8.20am & 8.45am.If you have any other ideas to alleviate the parking problems in our community, we would be delighted to hear from you.

 Currently our pupils are involved in:

-- Recycling – batteries, paper, cardboard, mobile phones (through FOK) plastic (and glass since March 2014)
+- Recycling – paper, cardboard, plastic and glass

-- Composting – our fruit waste every day; also our lunch time waste through the Green Cones
+- Composting – our fruit waste every day

 - Growing flowers for the bees and butterflies: the garden also has flowers for attracting insects; the sunflower heads will be kept for seeds to continue to feed the birds through the winter.